Top 12 Technology Trends In IoT To Watch For In 2023

 In the age of Big Data, which is huge amounts of information that grows exponentially, there is seemingly limitless data being created, the physical infrastructure can only handle so much at a time.
 Edge computing will allow for less frequent slow-downs in speed when many users are using the network at the same time.
 This type of IoT technology will help with processes deliveries and self-driving vehicles.

-Industry IoT Market trends in 2023
+Industry IoT Market Trends in 2023

 Manufacturing and Agriculture

 Manufacturing and agriculture is the most popular of the sectors to include IoT applications.
-This sector may have been slow to undergo a digital transformation, but it is quickly introducing new technologies into the field.
+This sector may have been slow to undergo a digital transformation, but it is quickly introducing new technology trends into the field.
 Using sensors and other connected devices, the agricultural and manufacturing fields will benefit from the digitalization of product operations.

 Expect to see production floor monitoring, automation of quality, management of assets, and smart devices to track workers’ safety and productivity – all possible with data analytics and Internet of ThingsSmart farms are already starting to gain an edge on the competition by using Internet of Things technologies for precision agricultural practices, monitoring livestock health, automated drones that can map fields and even spray crops.